OpenEvalProject/evals/manuscripts/elife-58688/v2/manuscript.md

 ## Results

-## Relationship between tumor structure and tumor mechanical properties in different preclinical carcinoma mouse models
+### Relationship between tumor structure and tumor mechanical properties in different preclinical carcinoma mouse models

 One key aspect when testing immunotherapeutic agents is the use of relevant preclinical models that closely mimic the properties of human solid tumors.
 Human carcinomas derive from epithelial cells and therefore harbor a typical though heterogeneous structure with tumor cells forming compact islets or nests surrounded by the stroma, enriched in ECM proteins, fibroblasts, blood vessels, and immune cells.
 To unravel the relationship between tumor growth, ECM remodeling, stiffening, and immune infiltration, we characterized the tumor structure and the mechanical properties of five different preclinical models, recapitulating the structural heterogeneity of different carcinomas (Supplementary file 1): a subcutaneous model of cholangiocarcinoma (EGI-1), a subcutaneous (MET-1) and a transgenic model (MMTV-PyMT) of mouse breast carcinoma, and an orthotopic (mPDAC) and a subcutaneous (KPC) model of mouse PDAC.
 A multiscale evaluation of the mechanical properties of the tumors was performed.
 At the macroscale, we measured tumor stiffness during tumor growth using SWE, a non-invasive imaging technique that allows the quantification and mapping of tumor stiffness (Figure 1A, Supplementary file 2).
 The presence of very stiff regions, defined as areas with an elastic modulus > 40 kPa (Marangon et al., 2017), in the tumor was quantified together with the average stiffness of the tumor (Figure 1B, Supplementary file 2).
 At the micron-scale, we evaluated tumor organization and fibrosis using hematoxylin–eosin–Safran (HES) (Figure 1C) and Sirius Red staining (Supplementary file 2).
 Sirius Red is a highly specific stain for collagen fibers that combined with polarizing microscopy allows differentiating thin collagen fibrils from thick and densely packed collagen fibers (Rittié, 2017).
 Under polarized light, thin fibers show a greenish-yellow birefringence, whilst thicker and densely packed fibers give an orange-red birefringence.
 By separating these two colors, it is possible to quantify the amount of thick and densely packed fibers present in the tumor (Supplementary file 2).
 The fibrillar collagen network was determined using second-harmonic generation (SHG) imaging, which allows to analyze the architecture and density of fibrillar collagen without having to use detection antibodies (Figure 1D, Supplementary file 2).

 ![Figure 1.](https://cdn.elifesciences.org/articles/58688/elife-58688-fig1-v2.jpg)

 **Figure 1.:** (A) Tumor volume and tumor mean stiffness relationship.
 Tumor volume was measured using a caliper or ultrasound, whilst tumor mean stiffness was measured using SWE.
 (B) The percentage of stiff regions in relation to tumor volume.
 The presence of very stiff regions with an elastic modulus > 40 kPa was quantified using data from the stiffness map extracted from the SWE images.
 (C) Comparison of the histological diversity within the tumor models.
 Representative images of each tumor model (scale bar = 100 µm).
 (D) SHG images of the collagen network in each of the models at the end point of the experiment.
 Scale bar = 20 µm.
-EGI-1 (n = 30 mice from three independent experiments); KPC (n = 34 mice from three independent experiments); MMTV-PyMT (n = 5 mice, 10 tumors per mouse from two independent experiments); mPDAC (n = 7 mice from two independent experiments); and MET-1 (n = 12 mice from two independent experiments).Figure 1—source data 1.Figure 1.
+EGI-1 (n = 30 mice from three independent experiments); KPC (n = 34 mice from three independent experiments); MMTV-PyMT (n = 5 mice, 10 tumors per mouse from two independent experiments); mPDAC (n = 7 mice from two independent experiments); and MET-1 (n = 12 mice from two independent experiments).

 In the EGI-1 cholangiocarcinoma model, tumor stiffening and tumor growth have a strong positive correlation (Figure 1A).
 The stiffness distribution is highly heterogeneous, presenting 20% of stiff regions (>40 kPa) on average that goes up to 50–60% in tumors with higher volume.
 In terms of architecture, the tumor and its extensive stroma compartment, occupying around 20% of the tumor, are well separated.
 This is a typical trait of desmoplastic tumors and the model accurately reproduces the architecture of human cholangiocarcinoma.
 Its collagen network is characterized by long (85.9 ± 42.0 µm) and thick (7.4 ± 2.2 µm) collagen fibers that are densely packed (6% of the tumor) (Figure 1D, Supplementary file 2).